Squid Time in New England

 Jigs & Tackle

 To catch squid, all you need is a light spinning or baitcasting outfit and a squid jig.
 These oblong lures feature a “skirt” of upturned spikes and come in a variety of colors, sizes, weights and styles.
-They are available in most saltwater tackle stores or through catalogs such as Bass Pro Shops and Cabelas.
+They are available in most saltwater tackle stores or through Amazon.
 Jig color can make a big difference, so bring a wide selection.
 Weight can be important too, as sometimes the squid like to hold near the bottom.
-Other times they prefer a nearly weightless jig that just “hangs” in the water.
+Other times they prefer a nearly weightless jig that just suspends in the water.

-A good basic rod-and-reel setup for jigging, day or night, is a light spinning outfit spooled with 8- to 12-pound line.
+A good, basic rod-and-reel setup for jigging, day or night, is a light spinning outfit spooled with light line.
 Tie the squid jig to the end of the line and you’re good to go.
 No need for a leader here.

-If you’re trying to catch a lot in short order, go with a heavier rod and line and use multiple jigs on the same leader.
-Tie a series of 2”-long dropper loops, spaced 6 to 12 inches apart, in a 3’ to 5’ mono leader.
+If you’re trying to catch a lot of squid in short order, go with a heavier rod and line and use multiple jigs on the same leader.
+Tie a series of two-inch-long dropper loops, spaced 6 to 12 inches apart, in a three- to five-foot mono leader.
 Attach one end of the leader to the main line via a barrel swivel.
-Lastly, tie a small bank sinker to the end of the leader and secure 3 or 4 jigs to the dropper loops.
+Lastly, tie a small bank sinker to the end of the leader and secure three or four jigs to the dropper loops.

-There is no need to set the hook when using a squid jig, as the squid’s numerous stick arms will become entangled on the spikes.
+There is no need to set the hook when using a squid jig, as the squid’s numerous sticky arms will become entangled on the spikes.
 Just lift the rod gently and reel steadily to keep the squid attached as you bring it to the surface.
-Once you lift the squid from the water, hold it above the surface for a few seconds so you don’t get covered in ink.
-To remove the squid, jiggle the squid over an open cooler or bucket until it falls off the jig.
+Once you lift the squid from the water, hold it above the surface for a few seconds so you don’t get “inked.”
+To remove the squid, jiggle it over an open cooler or bucket until it falls off the jig.

 If you plan to eat your squid, cover them with ice to better preserve them, then get them home and clean them.
-If you intend to use them as bait, place 4 to 5 squid in individual sealable bags and pop them in the freezer for use throughout the season.
+If you intend to use them as bait, place four to five squid in individual sealable bags and pop them in the freezer for use throughout the season.